RixGpt/benri/index.md

   <div class="container py-5">
     <h1>Welcome to Benri</h1>
     <p class="fs-5 col-md-8">
-      We build tools to help make your life easier.
+      We build tools and apps to help make your life easier. <br>
+      All free.
+No gotchas.
     </p>
     <div class="mb-5">
       <a href="/docs/5.0/examples/" class="btn btn-primary btn-sm px-4">Download examples</a>